 Resident Minister Amy Blythe

 Amy Blythe is a Resident Minister in San Buenaventura 340.
-She graduated from Allegheny College in her home state of Pennsylvania with a Bachelor's Degree in Early American History.
+She graduated from Allegheny Ccollege in her home state of Pennsylvania with a Bachelor's Degree in Early American History.
 After spending time in service with Catholic Volunteer Network in Washington, D.C., she came to USD to begin her Master's Degree in Higher Education Leadership and work with the University Ministry team.
-This year, Amy's goals are to become a stronger, more faithful follower of Christ as she encourages others to do the same...and to learn to surf!She loves cooking, reading, playing games, and making friends so don't hesitate to say hello in person or by email at firstname.lastname@example.org.
+This year, Amy's goals are to become a stronger, more faithful follower of Christ as she encourages others to do the same...and to learn to surf!She loves cooking, reading, playing games, and making friends so don't hesitate to say hello in person or by email at email@example.com.